 Soon after the militia captured and arrested nearly 150 rebels associated with the rebellion to be tried in federal courts.
 Two men were convicted for treason, though later pardoned by Washington while the remainder were released due to the lack of direct evidence.

-What Caused the Whiskey Rebellion?
+What Caused the Whiskey Rebellion of 1794?

 Historians disagree as to just how true that statement is.
 While it is true that an excise tax such as whiskey would increase taxes on the distillers, it is debatable just how much it affected the distillers’ profits and thus their livelihoods.